WNHT (TV): CBS affiliation

 The switch from an independent station to CBS boosted ad revenue, though ratings in some time slots plummeted: the new local newscasts fared far worse than Star Trek had at 6 p.m.
 The station failed to draw viewers who had been used to tuning to WNEV-TV for CBS programming.
 Further exacerbating the young affiliate's woes, market conditions had begun to change during 1988.
 Total market advertising revenue started to decline, and there was increasing nervousness about the state of the regional and national economy.
 These changes came atop other structural factors, such as the need for the New Hampshire TV stations to compete with Boston outlets—which had stepped up their competition for New Hampshire advertisers—and their lack of statewide cable penetration.
 In Keene, WNHT started a signature-collecting campaign and enlisted letters of support from Governor John Sununu and representative Judd Gregg (son of station founder Hugh) to try and convince Paragon Cable to offer the station to the local system's 10,000 subscribers, but the system refused to bump the CBS affiliate in Hartford, Connecticut, to make room or to pay the out-of-market copyright fees that would be required to add channel 21.
-WNHT's weekly circulation of 134,000 New Hampshire homes was just over half that of WNDS (255,000) and far behind WMUR-TV (seen in 491,000 Granite State homes).
+WNHT's weekly circulation of 134,000 New Hampshire homes was just over half that of WNDS (255,000) and far behind WMUR-TV (seen in 491,000 homes).
 Its 6 p.m. local newscast had 2,000 viewers; WMUR-TV had 51,000.

 By late February 1989, the slow advertising market had caught up with channel 21: it cut back some local newscasts, axed its Sunday morning public affairs show, and laid off 15 staffers.